Becker - three generations of pipe makers - Fritz, Paolo and Federico.

 In the turmoil as WII ended Fritz washed up in Rome.

-Fritz and Paolo, his son, began making pipes in the late 1970s using XX grade Calabrian plateau briar from Southern Italy.
-XX plateau is the top grade and is one of the worlds best.
-In 1979, they stamped "Becker" on the shank.
-Fritz was a very talented artisan and Paolo learnt the skills from his father.
-From then on both of them worked on Becker pipes, until Fritz's death in 1991.
+Fritz and his son Paolo, began making pipes in the late 1970s using XX top grade Calabrian plateau briar from Southern Italy, one of the worlds best.
+In 1979, they stamped them "Becker".
+Both of them worked on Becker pipes as Paolo learnt from his father.

-Aesthetically, Becker pipes exhibit a fusion of Italian design and their artistry; pipes from the Becker’s have a clearly recognizable profile.
-Becker pipes have certain consistent look.
-Bowls are often standard shapes with a delicate pencil shank or have the line from bowl to a shank with a definite waist.
-He used both acrylic and vulcanite for the stems and any shank arnamentations were always understated - a thin band of boxwood or ring of silver - never garish.
-Briar was the most common material for Paolo to use.
-Later he pioneered the use of sandblasted Morta and strawberry wood .
+Aesthetically, Becker pipes exhibit a fusion of Italian design and classical shapes; Becker’s have a clearly recognizable profile often with a keel.
+Bowls are regularly traditional shapes with a fine pencil shank or with a definite waist between shank & body.
+They use both acrylic and vulcanite for the stems and shank ornamentations are understated - a thin band of boxwood or ring of silver.
+Briar was the normal material & later Paolo pioneered the use of sandblasted Morta and strawberry wood, (a type of briar).

-Paolo graded his pipes with the nomenclature of playing cards.
-The higher the number of the suite, or if you will the better the hand, the more select the pipe.
+The pipes are graded with the nomenclature of playing cards.
+The higher the number of the suite, or if you will the better the hand, the higher the grade.
 Paolo Becker died in late 2014.
-The Becker name had come to be one and the same with Paolo in the minds of many, Becker remains - a family brand.
-Frederico, Paolo's son is the 3rd generation Becker pipe carver.
-His style and aesthetic follows that of his family tradition, with the same engineering excellence.
+The Becker name had come to be one and the same with Paolo in the minds of many, Federico, Paolo's son is the 3rd generation Becker pipe carver.
+His style and aesthetic follows that of his family tradition, with a 21st aesthetic.